Proctored Exam Instructions for Students

 Understanding the Proctored Assessment

+- Proctors must monitor students during the entire assessment.
 OTC will not approve some public libraries because they do not offer monitoring services.
 For example, OTC does not give approval for the Library Centers in Springfield and surrounding communities.